denyz/GEN/README.md

 ```

 <details>
-<summary>If you use the KITTI dataset, your folder structure should now look like this: </summary>
+<summary>If you use the VOD dataset, your folder structure should now look like this: </summary>

 ```
 |